 A little over 6 months ago, AncestryDNA introduced their new Genetic Communities feature.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)
 Genetic Communities are groups of people who have taken the DNA test and who descend from the same historical population.
 They’re bigger than just your group of DNA matches but more narrowly focused than ethnicity estimates.
 You can read my original review of the Genetic Communities here and learn more about the science behind them here.

 At the time, I was certain that Genetic Communities—with their historical overviews, maps, lists of relevant ancestors, and filtering—would encourage more new DNA testers to link trees to their results.

 To test my idea, I posed a challenge to the genetic genealogy world: tell me how many of your top 100 matches at AncestryDNA had trees linked to their DNA tests in April and again 6 months later.
 I offered a free DNA test to one lucky contributor of data.
 Well, 6 months later is now!
 Many of you submitted “before” statistics back in April as comments to my earlier blog post.
 Consider this your reminder to go back to that post to add your “after” numbers in the comments.